d40cht/WythamVillageBroadband/othersolutions.md

-If there are other possibilities for broadband provision that we've missed, please feel free to outline them in the comments section below and we can explore them further.
+If there are other possibilities for broadband provision that we've missed, please feel free to suggest them in the comments section below and we can explore them further.